 The White River has its origins in the retreat of the most recent glaciers to impact central Indiana about 17,000 years ago.
 The terrain they left behind, combined with the geology beneath gave birth to the White River and all its tributaries.
 Four-thousand years later, the first humans arrived in the area, taking advantage of the rich habitat that had developed.
 A variety of native peoples inhabited the area over the millennia before the first European settlers arrived in the 1700s.
 By 1816, European and White American settlers led Indiana and Ohio to statehood, even though the native American Indians occupied much of the land in these territories.
 In central Indiana, the Miami people hunted in the area as settlers arrived, and as settlement grew welcomed the displaced Lenape tribe to the area.
-These early residents called the river Wapahani, or white sands, for the limestone bedrock and sands over which the river flowed.
+These early residents called the river Waapikaminki and then Wapahani, or white sands, for the limestone bedrock and sands over which the river flowed.

 Agriculture thrived (and still does) along the river’s fertile banks, with settlers coming from far and wide to lay claim to land in growing towns like Carmel – where Quaker farmers found soils similar to their previous Pennsylvania homes.